narayanadeepthi/API-INTEGRATION/README.md

 *COMPANY*:CODTECH IT SOLUTIONS

-*NAME*:NARAYANA DEEEPTHI
+*NAME*:NARAYANA DEEPTHI

 *INTERN ID*:COD123

-*DOMAIN NAME*:FULL STRACK DEVELOPER
+*DOMAIN NAME*:FULL STACK DEVELOPER

 *MENTOR*:NEELA SANTHOSH

 #DESCRIPTION

-I developed a Weather API Integration Webpage, a responsive webpage that utilizes HTML5, CSS3, and JavaScript (ES6+) in VS Code to integrate the OpenWeatherMap API.
+I developed a Weather API Integration Webpage, a responsive webpage that utilizes HTML5, CSS3, and Javascript in Visual Studio Code to integrate the OpenWeatherMap API.
 This webpage dynamically loads and displays real-time weather data for HYDERABAD, showcasing temperature, humidity, and weather descriptions, all while maintaining a responsive design for an optimal user experience.

 The webpage's core functionality relies on the seamless integration of the OpenWeatherMap API, which provides accurate and up-to-date weather data.
 By leveraging the API's capabilities, the webpage can fetch and display real-time weather information, ensuring that users receive the most current and reliable data available.